IQSS/dss-workshops-archived/R/Rintro/Rintro.md

 This workshop is relatively informal, example-oriented, and hands-on.
 We won't spend much time examining language features in detail.
 Instead we will work through an example, and learn some things about the R language and environment along the way.

-As an example project we will analyze the popularity of baby names in the US from 1996 through 2015.
+As an example project we will analyze the popularity of baby names in the US and the UK.
 Among the questions we will use R to answer are:

 -  How many children were named "Jack" or "Jill" in 1996?
 -  In which year was the name "Ashley" the most popular?
 -  What are the most popular names overall?
 For girls?
 For Boys?
 -  How many children were born each year?

 What is R?
 ----------